epylar/icecp-cli/README.md

 ### Install

 Run `mvn install`; the `target` directory will have a zip file with easy-to-use scripts to run the available commands.
-Alternately, download and install the RPM from [Artifactory](https://ubit-artifactory-or.intel.com/artifactory/simple/ARP-EAP-rpm-local/gateway-repo/icecp-tools/).
+Alternately, build and install the RPM using the `as-rpm` profile.

 ### Usage